Skip to content

 Task metadata, lifecycle, and query operations.

 Container runner functions (task_run_cli, task_run_headless, task_restart) live in the companion task_runners module.
-Display types and status computation live in task_display.
+Status computation and domain value objects live in task_state; their presentation tables live in task_display.
 Log viewing lives in task_logs.

 TASK_NAME_MAX_LEN = 60 module-attribute